github/developer.github.com/content/webhooks/creating/index.md

 ## Content Type

-Webhooks can be delivered using different content types.
-The `application/json` content type will deliver the JSON payload directly as the body of the POST.
-The `application/x-www-form-urlencoded` content type will send the JSON payload as a form parameter called "payload".
+Webhooks can be delivered using different content types:

+- The `application/json` content type will deliver the JSON payload directly as the body of the POST.
+- The `application/x-www-form-urlencoded` content type will send the JSON payload as a form parameter called "payload".

 Choose the one that best fits your needs.
-For this tutorial, the default content type is fine.
+For this tutorial, the default content type of `application/json` is fine.

 ## Events